hypeIT-GmbH/hypeit-backend-challenge/README.md

 ## 🛠 Extras (Optional, But Nice)
 - Input validation with proper error responses
-- Pagination on list endpoint
+- Pagination for the list endpoint
 - Caching
 - Swagger or OpenAPI documentation
 - Docker setup